DLR-SC/GeoAnnotatorBackend/README.md

 plain texts, requesting coordinates of detected/given locations and more.

 ## Installation
-To install and run the backend, following packages/modules are needed:
+To install and run the backend, following packages/modules are required:
 - Python 3.6 or higher
+'''bash
+conda create -n GeoAnnotator_backend python && conda activate GeoAnnotator_backend
+'''
-- FastAPI (for Request-API's)
+- FastAPI (for Request-API's) and Uvicorn (ASGI, webserver for hosting and logging Request-API's)
+'''bash
+pip install fastapi "uvicorn[standard]"
+'''
 - ...

 ## Usage
+In bash, run the backend with following command (Win/Lin/Os):
+'''bash
+uvicorn main:app --reload
+'''
 The path for the endpoint API's are under '/api/...'.
 Feel free to explore.

 ## Project status